GilsonJantoun/GilsonJantoun/README.md

 - 👋 Hi, I’m @GilsonJantoun
-- 👀 I’m interested in AVR firmware dev and learning new programming techniques.
+- 👀 I’m interested in embedded firmware development and experimenting with new microcontrollers.
 - 📫 Reach out at jantoun@gilsonco.com, or jacob.antoun@gmail.com

 <!---